YSIFx/YSIFx.github.io/README.md

 - Continuously provide the tools needed and take the initiative to assist for trader
 - Adhere to professional trading quality and execute all trading orders at extremely competitive prices

+# History

+## 2016

+Star Capital Trading Dept. established the YSI FX online trading platform in 2016 to launch foreign exchange retail business in Hong Kong and Japan.

 [www.ysifx.com](https://www.ysifx.com)